dmalt/MRI_metacognition/README.md

     > The underlying GDrive data folder must be shared with you.
     > Otherwise you won't be able to download the data

-2. Run the sourcedata-BIDS conversion pipeline, go to `rawdata/code` and run
+2. Run the sourcedata-BIDS conversion pipeline from `rawdata/code`:
     ```bash
     doit
     ```